Tquillity/HealthAssist/QUICK_START.md

 ## 🎉 You're Ready!

-Your Health and Wellness Hub is fully configured and ready for development.
+Your HealthAssist is fully configured and ready for development.
 The todo-lottery system, meal planning, and all core features are implemented and ready to use!